Frequently Asked Questions

 Once I’m accepted into the Ryan White Program, do I ever have to reapply?

-Recertification of continuing eligibility for the program is required every 6 months.
+Recertification of continuing eligibility for the program is required annually.
 You will have to recertify through with your case manager.

 I have private insurance, can I still apply for the Ryan White Program?

 Yes, you may still be eligible for other services.
 List of Ryan White services.